olejardamir/playground-basic/README.md

 * [ ] Create your own GitHub project and copy the contents of this repository into your own project (please don't fork this repository)

-* [ ] Locate the class `MainRun` and run it.
+* [ ] Locate the class `SampleClient` and run it.
 This class runs the same search shown above.

 * [ ] **Please, do not fork this repo.** Create your own private GitHub repository to do your work in.

 ### Task 1:

-* [ ] Modify `MainRun` so that it prints the first and last name, and birth date of each Patient to the screen
+* [ ] Modify `SampleClient` so that it prints the first and last name, and birth date of each Patient to the screen

 * [ ] Sort the output so that the results are ordered by the patient's first name